dgparent/Second-Brain-Foundation/docs/05-research/user-research/interview-questions.md

 - Probe: Would they likely add it?
 - Reveals: Competitive moat

-**Q138: "If I built this as an Obsidian plugin vs standalone app, which would you prefer?"**
+**Q138: "If I built this as an Obsidian module vs standalone app, which would you prefer?"**
 - Listen for: Form factor preference
 - Probe: Why?
 - Reveals: Platform decision